michaeljohnsonnz/prettyping/README.md

 ## Install

-I know it's a little overkill but I wanted to practice my bash scripting and automated the task of installing `prettyping`
+I know it's a little overkill but I wanted to practice my bash scripting and automated the task of installing `prettyping` for my Ubuntu VM.
+- Check the programs listed in requirements are installed.
+- Check if prettyping is already downloaded
+  - Download pretty ping if it doesn't exist
+-

 ### 1. Clone repository